 Implications: Our music should promote a spirit of humility before our holy God rather than a desire to be entertained.

-3. Worship music should encourages worship in spirit and truth
+3. Our music should encourages worship in spirit and truth.

 John 4:23-24 "But the hour cometh, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeketh such to worship him.
 God is a Spirit: and they that worship him must worship him in spirit and in truth.